geo-data/node-mapserv/README.md

 ## Installation

 * Ensure [Node.js](http://nodejs.org) and [Mapserver](http://www.mapserver.org)
   are available on your system.

-* Tell `node-mapserv` where `libmapserver` resides on the system: if Mapserver has been installed in a non standard location you will need to tell the module where it is installed along the following lines:

-    `npm config set mapserv:lib_dir /path/to/libs`

-* Tell `node-mapserv` where to find the Mapserver include files.
-These are not usually installed so you will likely need to specify where they are.
-The root directory of the Mapserver distribution works fine for this e.g.:
+Mapserver will need to have been built from source with the source directory still available.

+* Point `node-mapserv` to the Mapserver source directory.
+It uses the build files to configure itself during installation.
+E.g.

-    `npm config set mapserv:include_dir /tmp/mapserver-6.2`
+    `npm config set mapserv:build_dir /tmp/mapserver-6.2`

 * Get and install `node-mapserv`: